kazurayam/VisualTestingInKatalonStudio/README.md

 1. ['ksbackyard'](https://github.com/kazurayam/ksbackyard)

-This project imports and uses the CustomKeyword `com.kazurayam.ksbackyard.ScreenshotDriver` developed by the 'ksbackyard' project.
-You can re-import/update the CustomKeyword.
+This project imports and uses the custom yeywords developed by the 'ksbackyard' project.
+If you want to, you can re-import them.
 You first download the source of the 'ksbackyard' project from the [Release page](https://github.com/kazurayam/ksbackyard/releases).
 And copy to Keyword Source from the zip content into the project.
 See the Katalon documentation ['Import/Export Keywords'](https://docs.katalon.com/pages/viewpage.action?pageId=13698840) for importing operation..

 # How to create your own project capable of visual testing?